Search Results

 The Dashboard tracks private sector policies and practices that promote sustainable production and consumption through the following indicators:

-- The number of mining and coal extractive companies with public biodiversity policies.
+- The number of mining and coal extractive companies with public biodiversity and/or forest policies.

 Though Article 2’s scope may be interpreted to include only public sector policies, the Dashboard interprets Article 2 to include the private sector’s adoption of policies and best practices to improve the overall sustainability of development, production, and consumption.